mjknj18/NASA-Mars-Mission-Analysis/README.md

 7. Parse the HTML data, and extract the text of the latest Mars weather report.
 8. Auto-load the Mars facts webpage in the browser and scrape the data.
 9. Parse the HTML data, and extract the table of the latest Mars facts.
+10. Auto-load the Mars hemispheres webpages in the browser and scrape the data from each page.
+11. Parse the HTML data from each page and extract the latest Mars hemisphere images.
-10. Compile all of the extracted data into a Python dictionary.
+12. Compile all of the extracted data into a Python dictionary.

 ### Flask App Development